 In recent years Europe has made significant progress in the field of multi-satellite missions.
 ESA’s Automated Transfer Vehicle has demonstrated centimetre-scale accuracy when docking with the ISS while Sweden’s Prisma mission has demonstrated formation flying for brief periods, maintaining cm-level accuracy across tens of metres.

-Two small satellites will be launched together in late 2020 into a highly elliptical orbit (600 x 60530 km at around 60 degree inclination) and will then separate.
+Two small satellites will be launched together in mid 2020 into a highly elliptical orbit (600 x 60530 km at around 60 degree inclination) and will then separate.